 Fall has always been a great season in Seattle.
 Despite its reputation as the land of evergreens, Seattle has a lot of fall color to offer.
 No matter where you live in or around the city, you can find the beauty of autumn and some great spots to snap a few photos of your kids.

 Fall color in the Pacific Northwest runs throughout September and into November with the peak week in mid-October.
 However, later in the season, it provides another fun family activity: playing in the leaves.

 1. Japanese Gardens and Arboretum

 Photo: Aleksandra Monk

 The Arboretum is the star of Seattle during the fall months.
 With miles of hiking trails with pops of color everywhere and open spaces for making piles of leaves, the Arboretum is always a safe bet for soaking in some fall beauty and burning off some kid energy.
 The Japanese Garden inside the Arboretum is simply a gorgeous place during the fall.
 There is a fee to enter ($6 for adult Seattle residents, $4 for youth and free for kids 5 and younger) and food is available for purchase for feeding the koi.1075 Lake Washington Blvd E

 2. Kubota Garden

 Kubota Garden is a hidden gem of Seattle.
-The legacy of Fujitaro Kubota, this formerly private garden is now open to the public.
+The legacy of Fujitaro Kubota, this formerly private garden, is now open to the public.
 With many maples, it’s a great spot for fall colors and photos.9817 55th Ave S

 3. Discovery Park